-- COBI inhibits active tubular secretion of creatinine, resulting in increases in serum creatinine and a reduction in estimated CrCl without reducing glomerular function.
-Patients with a confirmed increase in serum creatinine >0.4 mg/dL from baseline while taking EVG/c/TDF/FTC should be closely monitored and evaluated for evidence of TDF-related proximal renal tubulopathy. - EVG/c/TDF/FTC is not recommended for patients with pretreatment estimated CrCl <70 mL/min. - EVG/c/TAF/FTC is not recommended for patients with pretreatment estimated CrCl <30 mL/min. - At the time of virologic failure, INSTI-associated mutations were detected in some EVG/c/TDF/FTCtreated patients whose therapy failed.
-These mutations conferred cross-resistance to RAL, with most patients retaining susceptibility to DTG.
+- EVG is metabolized primarily by CYP3A enzymes; as a result, CYP3A inducers or inhibitors may alter EVG concentrations. - Because COBI is a PK enhancer, it is a CYP3A enzyme inhibitor, which may lead to significant interactions with medications that are metabolized by this enzyme (see Drug-Drug Interactions).
+131 - Administration of EVG simultaneously with polyvalent cation-containing antacids or supplements lowers EVG plasma concentrations (see Drug-Drug Interactions).
+Separate EVG/c/TDF/FTC or EVG/c/TAF/FTC and polyvalent antacid administration by at least 2 hours; administer polyvalent cation-containing supplements at least 2 hours before or 6 hours after EVG. - COBI inhibits active tubular secretion of creatinine, resulting in increases in serum creatinine and a reduction in estimated CrCl without reducing glomerular function.
+Patients with a confirmed increase in serum creatinine >0.4 mg/dL from baseline while taking EVG/c/TDF/FTC should be closely monitored and evaluated for evidence of TDF-related proximal renal tubulopathy. - EVG/c/TDF/FTC is not recommended for patients with pretreatment estimated CrCl <70 mL/min.99 - EVG/c/TAF/FTC is not recommended for patients with estimated CrCl <30 mL/min unless they are on chronic hemodialysis.
+An observational study of 55 people with HIV who were on hemodialysis suggested that EVG/c/TAF/FTC given once daily (after hemodialysis on dialysis days) can be used safely in persons with no resistance to any of the ARV drugs in this STR.133 - At the time of virologic failure, INSTI-associated mutations were detected in some EVG/c/TDF/FTCtreated patients whose therapy failed.^{128,129} These mutations conferred cross-resistance to RAL, with most patients retaining susceptibility to DTG.